What if I told you that much of what is written in your Philippine history books are false?

 What if I told you that much of what you read in your Philippine history books are just products of propaganda, deception, and lies?

 When you ask a Filipino about Spain's contribution to the Philippines, the typical answer would be Fiestas, Foods, and Surnames.
 You'd never think of Catholicism.
 You'd never think of unification.
 I myself, am guilty of this.
-When asked this question, I automatically see colorful banderitas.
-A sign that our history books gave too much emphasis on these trivial things.
+When asked this question, I automatically see colorful banderitas, a sign that our history books gave too much emphasis on these trivial things.
 The most precious contribution of the Spanish to the Philippines is probably our nationhood.
-Has it ever occurred to you that if Spain never colonized us, then we probably would still be small and separate kingdoms/sultanates up to this time?
+Has it ever occurred to you that if Spain never colonized us, we probably would still be small and separate kingdoms/sultanates up to this time?
 Our religion is also another big contribution that Spain gave to us.
 When asked what is Spain's contribution to the Philippines, these two should be the immediate answers.

 The typical history book would tell you that Spain brought nothing but misery to the Philippines.
 The Americans however are depicted in a much nicer way.
 They are seen as our friends who gave us 'Education'.
 Most of us even think that we should never have declared independence from the Americans.
 This mindset is proof of how poisoned our minds are!
 Well let me just clear this up.
 The Spanish did educate us!
 What about the University of Santo Tomas which some say is the oldest university in Asia?
-Do you know that it is Spain which established that institution.
-In fact it is called the The Pontifical and Royal University of Santo Tomas.
+Do you know that it is Spain which established that institution?
+In fact it is called The Pontifical and Royal University of Santo Tomas.

 The Spaniards also established numerous primary schools to educate the indios.
 The reason why university was never widespread in the islands those days was the fact that our economy was primarily agricultural.
 You won't really need higher education if you were to become a farmer or a merchant.